The Five Stages Of Change And What They Mean

 Therapy continues to be very important at this stage.
 A therapist can provide support, helping to keep things on track.
 If there are setbacks, they can explore what happened and identify ways to combat that setback and avoid a similar problem in the future.
 Sometimes, after one change begins, people realize there are other areas of their life they are not happy with, and they want to alter those too.
 Therapy allows an individual to talk about all of this.

+Though many people are in need for immediate gratification, creating change is not instant.
+It often requires time and effort.
 Most people are in the action stage for three to six months since it takes time to create new patterns of behavior.
 A few weeks of change is usually not enough to ensure things will stay that way long-term, though every situation is different.
-However, once the change has been present for some time, the individual can then move into the maintenance stage.
+However, once the new status quo has been present for some time, the individual can then move into the maintenance stage.

-During the maintenance stage, the goal is to maintain any changes that were made.
+During the maintenance stage, the goal is to maintain any changes that were made and avoid relapse.
 While those changes may have become well-established, it does take some attention to ensure old patterns do not return.
 Therapy can offer vital support throughout the maintenance stage by helping to identify signs that a relapse may occur.
 They can also teach relapse-prevention skills and, if a relapse occurs, they can assist people in getting back on track.

 Additionally, sometimes people are struggling with multiple concerns that they want or need to change.
 Working to make multiple changes may feel more complex and daunting than making just one, and people might find themselves in different stages for different components.